magento/magento-cloud/README.md

 See [Adding Magento authentication keys](https://devdocs.magento.com/guides/v2.2/cloud/setup/first-time-setup-import-prepare.html#auth-json).

+### Authenticating in Docker

+You must have an `auth.json` file that contains your Magento Commerce authorization credentials in your Magento Commerce Cloud root directory.

+1. Using a text editor, create an `auth.json` file and save it in your Magento root directory.

+1. Replace <public-key> and <private-key> with your Magento Commerce authentication credentials.

+    ```json
+    {
+      "http-basic": {
+        "repo.magento.com": {
+          "username": "<public-key>",
+          "password": "<private-key>"
+        }
+      }
+    }
+    ```

+1. Save your changes to `auth.json` file and exit the text editor.

+To use Docker for local development, see [Launching a Docker configuration](https://devdocs.magento.com/guides/v2.2/cloud/docker/docker-config.html).

 ## Repository structure

 The following is a list of the specific files required for this example to work in the Magento Commerce Cloud:

 ```bash